brucebentley/dotfiles-1/README.md

 2. ./install

 ```
-./install.sh will install everything on the local system by creating symbolic links to the target location
+./install will install everything on the local system by creating symbolic links to the target location
+Use ./install to display all options
 ```

 **Note:** The installation script will delete existing nvim and vim directories so make sure to backup any file you want to keep before runnign the script